Simple rule: Don’t post anything about your case on social media.

 This is a pretty easy question to answer.
-Without needing to resort to any underhanded tactics (such as tricking you into “friending” one of their investigators), the insurance defense attorney can get your Facebook information through discovery.
+Without resorting to underhanded tactics (such as tricking you into “friending” one of their investigators), the insurance defense attorney can get your Facebook information through discovery.

 How Can My Facebook Account Hurt My Lawsuit?

 Let’s start with any photographs you’ve posted online.
 People tend not to post pictures of themselves doing nothing or of them convalescing on the couch or in bed.
 Instead, they post pictures of themselves on vacation, outdoors, or at parties or other social functions.

-If you are claiming a back injury in your lawsuit, but have posted pictures to Facebook of you, after your accident, at an OU football or OKC Thunder game, or bowling or dancing (all case examples I’ve seen), how do you think that will look to a jury?
+If you claim a back injury in your lawsuit but have posted pictures to Facebook of you after your accident, at an OU football or OKC Thunder game, or bowling or dancing (all case examples I’ve seen), how do you think that will look to a jury?

 Sure, there are plenty of people with legitimate injuries who have perfectly good excuses for these types of photos: “I was having a rare good day when my pain wasn’t so bad,” or “Yeah, I did that, but I was bedridden with pain for a week afterward.”
 Do you want to rely on the insurance adjuster believing these? if you are involved in a personal injury lawsuit, you should not take pictures of yourself doing anything involving physical exertion.